zerobounce/zero-bounce-android-sdk-setup/README.md

     ossrhPassword=<YOUR_SONATYPE_JIRA_PASSWORD>
     sonatypeStagingProfileId=<YOUR_SONATYPE_STAGING_PROFILE_ID>
     ```
-2. Import the GPG private key to your local machine (see below)
+2. Import the GPG key to your local machine (see below)

 If you want to manually publish to the Nexus repository (and then release it to Maven Central), you can use the following commands: